-1509.2(A)(2)(b) Musical Works Published in the United States in Printed Copies
+1509.2(A)(2)(b) Musical Works Published in the United States in Copies

-If the musical work was published in the United States solely in printed copies, the applicant should submit one complete copy of the best edition of that work.
+If the musical work was published in the United States solely in copies, the applicant should submit one complete copy of the best edition of that work.

-Likewise, if the work was published both in printed copies and phonorecords that were distributed in the United States, the applicant should submit one complete copy of the best edition of that work.
-In other words, if the work was published on physical and electronic phonorecords (such as a compact disc and/or a digital audio file), and in physical or electronic copies (such as sheet music and/or PDF files), the applicant should submit one complete copy of the best edition of the printed work, rather than submitting a phonorecord.
+Likewise, if the work was published both in copies and phonorecords that were distributed in the United States, the applicant should submit one complete copy of the best edition of that work.
+In other words, if the work was published on physical and electronic phonorecords (such as a compact disc or a digital audio file), and in physical or electronic copies (such as sheet music or PDF files), the applicant should submit one complete copy of the best edition, rather than submitting a phonorecord.